 During 2017, the Library signed a long-term contract with a broadband provider to service the various libraries located in the region.
 The contract originally expired on June 30, 2020, but the Library exercised the first one-year extension option included in the service agreement to extend the contract to June 30, 2021.
 On June 30, 2021, the Library exercised the second one-year extension option included in the service agreement to extend the contract to June 30, 2022.
-The monthly recurring charge of such service is \$36,762.
-This fee is expected to be supplemented by grant dollars to limit the costs to the Library.
+The monthly recurring charge of such service was \$36,762.
+The Library signed a new long-term contract with the same broadband provider effective July 1, 2022.
+This contract is to expire on June 30, 2025.
+The monthly recurring charge of such service is \$21,725.
+These fees are expected to be supplemented by grant dollars to limit the costs to the Library.